jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < P >

-###### Globality Static Objects
+###### Module Static Objects

 A Type Static sub object is the same instance for each object of the type.
-But each globality instance gets its own Type Static object.
-If you want the object to be the same for every instance of the globality, then you must make the object Globality Static.
+But each module instance gets its own Type Static object.
+If you want the object to be the same for every instance of the module, then you must make the object Module Static.

-Note that Type Static Objects that are direct ancestors of the globality are static to the globality type so automatically Globality Static.
+Note that Type Static Objects that are direct ancestors of the module are static to the module type so automatically Module Static.

-Note that Globality Static objects are automatically also Type Static.
+Note that Module Static objects are automatically also Type Static.

 ##### Static Procedures